-Machine store:
+• Local Machine Certificate Store or machine store:

 certutil -csp KSP -importpfx CertFileName.p12

 In command lines, the -user option of the certutil command is used to specify the user store.
 When it is omitted, the machine store will be used by default.